jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02b.md

 {{< img src="/photos/psych/fail.jpg" alt="WTF" cap="Keynes created a fallacy and then says that fallacy isn't true.. which brings us back to the starting point" >}}

-> *Superphysics Note= Here, Keynes blames phantoms.
+{{< n n="Here, Keynes blames phantoms.
 The proper statement is= Real wages depend on real-wage  bargains, not money-wage bargains.
-No worker bargains with junk-cryptocoin that is worth nothing.
+No worker bargains with junk-cryptocoin that is worth nothing." >}}